redhat-et/foundation-models-for-documentation/data/external/rhods/faq.md

 ### What level SLA will be offered?

 Red Hat OpenShift Data Science cloud service follows the uptime SLAs that OpenShift Dedicated and Red Hat OpenShift Service on AWS offers.
-This includes a[99.5% SLA](https://docs.google.com/presentation/d/1qjZ8Qhml_Ximzwubh4J792QeZVnWMWeE-11Et8nMbG4/).
+This includes a SLA up to 99.5%.
 The self-managed version does not have any SLAs associated with it.

 ### How does the support model work with the 3rd party ISV tools included in the service?